+Unit 1 Unit 2

+Business creation Business growth

+Business diversification Business evolution

-Unit 1 Unit 2 Business creation Fundamentals of business Creation of business ideas Business growth Unit 3 Unit 4 Business diversification Competitive markets Strategic development Business evolutionRepositioning a businessTransformation of a business
+Competitive markets Strategic development Repositioning a business Transformation of a business

 In Units 1 and 2 students complete four formative assessments.
 The results from each of the assessments are added together to determine an overall subject result (A-E).